b-45/comprehending-data-visualizations/README.md

 ## Making sense of Data Visualization

-There are a lot of different charts in the data visualization lexicon and in this post I intend to explore and research when is the right time to use any particular visualization from the most simple to complex.
+Exploring various of types of data visualizatipn and making sense of them.

 #### Tool
-These charts were created with *Vega*.  *Vega* is a....You can explore the code that produced these charts [here](https://beta.observablehq.com/d/85a39c2b2101ee95)
+These charts were created with *Vega-lite*.  *Vega-lite* is a javascript data visualization library that allows concise decriptions of visualizations as a set of grammar that maps an api directly to the conventional language used to describe graphical charts.
+You can explore the code that produced these charts [here](https://beta.observablehq.com/d/85a39c2b2101ee95)

 #### Dataset